 Eating alone, especially at night, was really tough for me.
 I loved friends who took me out.
 It was a powerful distraction to see life moving on for the rest of the world.

 If you know that money is tight, offer to help if you can:

-Two woman, whom I am sure would prefer to remain nameless, stepped up to the plate in monumental ways.
+Two women, whom I am sure would prefer to remain nameless, stepped up to the plate in monumental ways.
 One paid for some of John’s insane Mexican hospital bills and one paid for a good portion of the funeral.
-Some other friends paid for the ambulance bill, and others loaned me money to help get me through some really bad situations, until I could (and did) pay them back.
+Some other friends paid for the ambulance bill, and others loaned me money to help get me through some really bad situations until I could (and did) pay them back.
 I still tear up thinking of this generosity.
 You know who you are, thank you, and I love you.